luanadotcom/blogo/content/posts/my-sourdough-bread-recipe.md

 ## Baking

-Pre-heat the oven at 260 degrees celcius - put your ironcast pot in the oven and leave it to heat for 30 minutes.
+Pre-heat the oven at 260 degrees celsius - put your cast iron pot in the oven and leave it to heat for 30 minutes.
 Once ready, put the dough in the pot and score it.
 Put it in the oven for 20 minutes for the spring oven.

 After that, take off the lid of the pot and lower the oven temperature to 230 degrees.
 Leave the bread in for 25 minutes more or as much as it works for you to get it to a nice brown tone.